Optimal Selection with Balanced Market Share: Static and Dynamic Assortment Optimization: Introduction

 \subsection{Main Contributions}

-In this paper, we study the assortment optimization problem under a new type of fairness constraint, which we refer to as the market share balancing constraint.
+In this paper, we study the assortment optimization problem under the market share balancing constraint.
 This constraint requires that the market shares of any two products offered by the seller differ by at most a factor of $\alpha$, where $0 < \alpha \leq 1$ is an exogenously specified balancing parameter.
 We consider both static and dynamic versions of the problem under this constraint.
 In the static setting, the seller selects a distribution over assortments that satisfies the market share balancing constraint and maximizes expected revenue.
 In the dynamic setting, the seller starts with a finite initial inventory for each product (without replenishment), and customers arrive and make purchase decisions sequentially over time.
 The seller must choose a dynamic control policy that maximizes total expected revenue while ensuring that the expected total sales across products satisfy the market share balancing constraint.
 To the best of our knowledge, this work is the first to introduce fairness constraints into dynamic assortment optimization.
 In what follows, we formally define the two problems and present our main algorithmic contributions for each setting.

 \textbf{Static Assortment Optimization.} We begin with the static assortment optimization problem under balanced market shares.
 In this setting, customers make purchase decisions according to a multinomial logit (MNL) model, and the seller selects a distribution over assortments that satisfies the market share balancing constraint.
 Specifically, under the induced distribution, the purchase probabilities of any two offered products must differ by at most a factor of $\alpha$.
 We allow for randomized assortments, as they provides the seller with more flexibility, thus help the seller achieve higher revenue while maintaining a balanced market share.
 Given our focus on randomized assortments, a natural question arises: how much additional revenue can be gained through randomization compared to deterministically offering a single assortment?
 To answer this, we compare the optimal expected revenue of the randomized (static) problem with that of a deterministic variant, in which the seller must offer a single assortment subject to the same market share balancing constraint.
 Letting $n$ denote the number of products, we show that the optimal revenue in the randomized setting can be up to a factor of $\min\{n, 1/(1 - \alpha)\}$ larger than that of the deterministic variant.
 This indicates that the benefit of randomization can grow linearly in $n$ as $\alpha$ approaches one.